On iterates of rational functions with maximal number of critical values: Groups and semigroups related to rational functions

-{\it Proof of Theorem \ref{t1}.} In view of Theorem \ref{32}, we only must show that
+{\it Proof of Theorem \ref{t2}.} In view of Theorem \ref{32}, we only must show that

-Moreover, in view of \eqref{new}, the first equality follows from the theorem of Levin and Przytycki and Theorem \ref{goo1}, since the latter implies that any $G$ satisfying \eqref{uu} satisfies \eqref{u} for $k=k_1-k_2$.
+By \eqref{new}, the first equality follows from Theorem \ref{rrr} and Theorem \ref{goo1}, since the latter implies that any $G$ satisfying \eqref{uu} satisfies \eqref{u} for $k=k_1-k_2$.
 Since the semigroup $\langle \Aut_{\infty}(F), F \rangle$ is obviously a subsemigroup of $C_{\infty}(F)$, to finish the proof we only must show that if a rational function $G$ satisfies \eqref{u}, then it belongs to $\langle \Aut_{\infty}(F), F \rangle$.

 Applying Corollary \ref{cor1} to equality \eqref{u}, we see that there exist M\"obius transformations $\mu_i,$ $1\leq i \leq l-1,$ such that where $s=k/l$.
 Moreover, since

 Lemma \ref{73} implies that Thus,